BrenoFariasdaSilva/Worked-Example-Miner-Candidates/README.md

 ├── approved_candidates/   # Final candidates approved for Worked Examples.
 ├── discarded_candidates/  # Candidates determined to be unsuitable.
 └── needs_further_review/  # Candidates requiring additional analysis.

+worked_examples/           # Concrete Worked Examples created from the approved candidates.
 ```

 #### How to Contribute: